Percentile Rankings of GMAT Focus Edition

 What Do Percentile Rankings Indicate?

+Along with your scaled scores, you will also receive percentile rankings for each section and your overall score.
+These percentiles indicate how your performance stacked up against other test takers from a recent period.
+For example, scoring in the 80th percentile means you performed better than 80% of other test takers.
+Even if two students receive the same scaled score, their percentiles may differ based on overall scoring trends.
 Admissions committees rely heavily on percentiles rather than just the raw scores.
 A 700 score may be excellent on the standard GMAT but more typical on the Focus Edition.
 Percentiles help contextualize scores across different tests.

 How Were GMAT Percentiles Calculated for the Focus Edition?

 Since the GMAT Focus is brand new, there are no actual test scores yet to calculate percentiles.
 However, the GMAC used historical data from over 866,000 past GMAT and Executive Assessment (EA) tests, focusing on the last 5 years of results.
+The questions on the Focus Edition come directly from the main GMAT and EA, so this data provides a reasonable basis for setting initial percentiles.
+Of course, these may be adjusted over time as actual Focus results become available.

 How Might the Initial GMAT Focus Percentiles Change?